 Calls for papers may be submitted online at

-www.mla.org/cfp_main or reviewed online at www.mla.org/conv_papers
+www.mla.org/cfp_main or reviewed online at www.mla.org/conv_papers for the 2015

-The 133rd MLA Annual Convention will take place in New York City from 4 to 7 January 2018.
+The 133rd MLA Annual Convention will take place in New York City

-Locations for conventions beyond 2014 will be determined at a
+Locations for the 2016 and 2017 conventions will be determined at a

 later date.
 Please visit www.mla.org/future_conventions for updates.

 Forms and instructions for organizing sessions